Resources, Tools & Examples:

 High-quality CTE in a COVID-19-impacted School Year

 The following resources, tools and examples are excerpted from ACTE’s High-quality CTE: Planning for a COVID-19-impacted School Year, a guide published in June 2020 for helping CTE stakeholders identify the key considerations, guiding questions and emerging best practices that should shape 2020-21 planning.
-Click the links below for resources, tools and examples organized around the elements of ACTE’s Quality CTE Program of Study Framework.
+Click the links below for resources, tools and examples organized around the elements of the ACTE Quality CTE Program of Study FrameworkTM.

 These listings will be updated as new resources, tools and examples become available.
 More discipline-specific content can be found on ACTE’s Distance Learning Resources page.

 - The CDC has published reopening guidelines, disinfecting protocols and considerations for K– 12 schools and higher education institutions.
 In July, the CDC released additional guidance titled “The Importance of Reopening America’s Schools This Fall.”

 - Advance CTE has released a brief on COVID19’s impact on CTE and the coming school year and a more detailed guide for state leaders to help them prepare a plan for delivering CTE that will support all learners.